snyk/cli/help/cli-commands/test.md

 Snyk can recognize any manifest files specified with this option based on `--file=req.txt`.
 Each (\*) is a wildcard and `req` can appear anywhere in the file name.

-For example, Snyk recognizes your manifest file when you have renamed it to r`equirements-dev.txt`.
+For example, Snyk recognizes your manifest file when you have renamed it to `requirements-dev.txt`.

 ### `--package-manager=` for Python